 #18 – Kentucky Wildcats (19-6 Overall, 1-2 SEC)

 The Wildcats (no change from last week) lost their opening series to Georgia two games to one.
 Kentucky, like Georgia, was plagued by errors throughout the three games tallying 8 in total.
 With an offense that struggles to score, committing mistakes puts a lot more pressure on the pitching.
 UK will take on Arkansas at home next weekend.

 #19 – Michigan Wolverines (18-7-1 Overall, 0-0 Big 10)

 Michigan (ranked 20th last week) got a break in their schedule with regards to quality.
-The took on Kent State and swept them in a three game set while also defeating Bowling Green.
-The Wolverines pitched two shutouts versus Kent State and look to keep momentum going with a Wednesday game versus Eastern Michigan.
+They took on Kent State and swept them in a three-game set while also defeating Bowling Green.
+The Wolverines pitched two shutouts versus Kent State and look to keep the momentum going with a Wednesday game versus Eastern Michigan.
 Michigan plays at home versus Penn State over the weekend in their Big 10 opening series.

 #20 – Arkansas Razorbacks (21-6 Overall, 2-4 SEC)

 Arkansas was listed under “knocking on the door” last week and they make an appearance in the top 20 after their series win over Tennessee.
 Prior to the Tennessee wins, Arkansas’ best victories came versus Oklahoma State and Nebraska.
 Arkansas was swept by Alabama two weekends ago and was blanked by Tulsa midweek.
 There are some concerns about whether this will become the norm, but the offense packs firepower.
 Arkansas takes on St Louis midweek followed by a weekend road series at Kentucky.